jayoharedee/comp3123/index.md

 COMP3123 - Full Stack Development
 ==================================

-If you have any questions regarding the cours/lab, feedba/.htmlck, need help or have ways in which we can improve this course, please email me.
+If you have any questions regarding the course/lab, feedback, need help or have ways in which we can improve, please email me.

 Not sure why something works?
 Having troubles getting something to work?
 Not sure how to complete something?
 Email me.